Go Back

 • Bring it to a boil, turn the heat to low, and let it gently simmer for 45 minutes.

-Garnishing the Soup and Serving
+Garnish the Soup and Serve

 • Preheat the grill to 200° C (390° F) and start preparing your garnish while the soup is cooking.